Hec Kilrea: Playing career

 Kilrea made his National Hockey League (NHL) debut in 1925 with the Ottawa Senators.
 In 1929–30 he finished fifth in league scoring with 58 points in 44 games Kilrea spent six seasons with the Senators before the team suspended operations for the 1931–32 season, owing to financial difficulties.
 The Senators players were dispersed among the other NHL teams, with Kilrea selected by the Detroit Falcons.
 He played the season there before rejoining the Senators for 1932–33.
-He was then traded to the Toronto Maple Leafs, playing two seasons there before going to the Detroit Red Wings (the Falcons had renamed themselves in 1932).
+He was then traded to the Toronto Maple Leafs, playing there for two seasons.
+On January 16, 1934, Kilrea set an NHL record with 3 assists in an overtime game against the Ottawa Senators, which is unbreakable under current NHL overtime rules.
+He rejoined the Detroit Red Wings in 1935 (the Falcons had renamed themselves in 1932).
 Kilrea played the last five seasons of his NHL career with Detroit, and followed that with four seasons in the minor American Hockey League (AHL), all with the Indianapolis Capitals.
 With Indianapolis he won the Calder Cup as AHL champions in 1941–42.